Skip to content

 In this article, I explain how you can make money selling your pictures on microstock websites.
 You can also find the list of the best microstock agencies.

-If you search a bit about the topic of selling photos online you’ll come across very different opinions: some say it’s not possible to earn much while others say that they made a bunch of money.
-This is an interesting topic because, after all, who wouldn’t like to travel, take pictures, and even make money at the same time?
-Can you actually leave everything behind and become a digital nomad?
+If you search for info about selling photos online, you’ll come across very different opinions: some say it’s impossible to earn much, while others say they make a lot of money.
+This is an interesting topic because who wouldn’t like to travel, take pictures, and even make money simultaneously?
+Can you leave everything behind and become a digital nomad?

-The big question is: can you REALLY make money with your pictures?
+The big question is: can you make money with your pictures?

-I first became interested in this topic in 2010 but back in that year, I wasn’t really sure if it was worth spending a lot of time editing and uploading thousands of pictures on different microstock agencies.
-Years later I realized that I should have started earlier!
-After all selling microstock pictures is a great way to become a digital nomad and keep traveling the world.
-But don’t worry: it’s never too late and you can start selling your pictures even today.
+I first became interested in this topic in 2010, but I wasn’t sure if it was worth spending a lot of time editing and uploading thousands of pictures on different microstock agencies.
+Years later, I realized that I should have started earlier!
+After all, selling microstock pictures is a great way to become a digital nomad and keep travelling the world.
+But don’t worry: it’s never too late, and you can start selling your pictures even today.
 The important thing is that you have clear in mind the pros and cons of this type of business.
 That’s why I’m writing this in-depth article.

 Selling your pictures: what does it mean?

-Selling your photos basically means allowing someone to use your pictures in exchange for money.
-Keep in mind though that even if you allow someone to use your pictures, you are still the owner of the images.
+Selling your photos means allowing someone to use your pictures in exchange for money.
+Remember that even if you allow someone to use your pictures, you still own the images.
 Where the pictures can be used and how is established by the type of license under which the images were sold.

-Not long ago if you were a photographer and wanted to sell your pictures you could either do it in person or ask an agency to do it for you.
+Not long ago, if you were a photographer and wanted to sell your pictures, you could do it in person or ask an agency to do it for you.
 Those agencies had physical archives with millions of pictures.
-Today things are pretty much the same: you can sell pictures directly or use an agency.
-The main difference is that there are no physical archives anymore: only web servers with millions of digital files.
+Today, things are pretty much the same: you can sell pictures directly or use an agency.
+The main difference is that there are no physical archives, only web servers with millions of digital files.

 Most Profitable Places to Sell Your Photos Online

-So if you are interested in making money with your pictures what should you do?
-Selling them directly to the final customers or using an agency and letting them do all the marketing for you?
-Well, most of the time you’ll sell them through agencies, and in this guide, I’ll mainly talk about them.
-In the real world, it doesn’t really happen often that a customer actually contacts you asking you to sell him your images.
+So what should you do if you want to make money with your pictures?
+Should you sell them directly to the final customers or use an agency and let them do all the marketing for you?
+Well, you’ll sell them through agencies most of the time, and in this guide, I’ll mainly talk about them.
+In the real world, it doesn’t happen often that a customer contacts you, asking to buy your images.

 One thing to remember is that all agencies keep a commission.
-They have to maintain servers that store millions of digital files and also spend money on marketing, to find customers.
-How much those agencies keep varies a lot though.
-While some keep ‘only’ 50% of the sale price as a commission others keep 85% of your earnings!
+They must maintain servers that store millions of digital files and spend money on marketing to find customers.
+How much those agencies keep varies a lot, though.
+While some keep ‘only’ 50% of the sale price as a commission, others keep 85% of your earnings!

-There are basically two main categories of agencies: microstock and macrostock.
+There are two main categories of agencies: microstock and macrostock.

 What is Microstock?